RedisLabs/redislabs-docs/content/rs/administering/database-operations/slave-ha.md

 1. If slave HA is enabled, a new slave shard is created on an available node.
 1. The data from the master shard is replicated to the new slave shard.

+{{% note %}}
+Slave HA follows all prerequisites of slave migration, such as [rack-awareness]({{< relref "/rs/concepts/high-availability/rack-zone-awareness.md" >}}).
+In order to start slave shards that reside on a failed node, on new node/s, the new node/s should have enough DRAM to hold these shards.
+Otherwise, the slave shards cannot be started.
+{{% /note %}}

 ## Configuring High Availability for Slave Shards